Josh Williams (running back)

-Early life and high school
+Early life

 Williams attended The Kinkaid School in Piney Point Village, Texas.
 He committed to play college football for the LSU Tigers, joining the team as a walk-on.
 He went on to earn a scholarship after his first season.

 College career

 As a freshman in 2019 Williams did not appear in any games as he was a scout team member, as the Tigers went on to win the National Championship.
 During the 2020 and 2021 season, he combined to rush for 196 yards.
 In week 9 of the 2022 season, Williams rushed for 106 yards on 14 carries in a win over Florida.
 In week 12, he rushed for a career-high 122 yards and a touchdown on 19 carries in a win over Arkansas.
 Williams finished the 2022 season with 532 rushing yards and six touchdowns for the Tigers.
 In week 12 of the 2023 season, he rushed for 30 yards and a touchdown on 11 carries, while also hauling in a reception for 45 yards in a win over Florida.
 During the 2023 season, Williams notched 55 carries for 284 yards and five touchdowns, as well as a receiving touchdown.
 In week 13 of the 2024 season, he notched 90 yards and two touchdowns on 14 carries and hauled in four catches for 61 yards in a win over Vanderbilt.
 Williams finished the 2024 season, appearing in 13 games where he rushed for 482 yards and six touchdowns on 117 carries, while also racking up 31 catches for 263 yards.
 After the season, he declared for the 2025 NFL draft.
 Williams also accepted an invite to participate in the 2025 Tropical Bowl.
+Williams also accepted an invite to participate in the East West Shrine Bowl.